 From the Southeast: Cuba

 It’s possible that travel restrictions to Cuba might tighten again, so book that flight (or cruise) now.
 In 2016 commercial flights and cruises to the island were introduced for the first time in at least 50 years, with JetBlue, Delta and United joining the ranks.
-Fathom, part of the Carnival Cruise Corporation, was the first ship to make the inaugural cruising last year, while Royal Caribbean will set sail to Cuba this April.
+Fathom, part of the Carnival Cruise Corporation, was the first ship to make the inaugural cruising, and Royal Caribbean offers cruises to Cuba as well.
 While getting to the island is easier than ever, it still requires a tourist visa that meets one of 12 criteria.
 The most common is educational, which proves that you’ll have a packed itinerary of people-to-people exchanges.
 (Technically, it’s illegal for U.S. citizens to spend the entire trip on the beach.)
 If you go with a tour group they’ll take care of the logistics for you; otherwise, you just have to prove that you indulged in educational experiences the entire time.
 Since culture is king here, base yourself in Havana, where you can visit the National Museum of Fine Arts or attend the famous National Ballet of Cuba.
 (One positive aspect of taking a tour is that tour operators can arrange meeting artists or watching rehearsals.)
 Lodging can be tricky due to limited hotel inventory and increased demand, but Airbnb has helped to fill that niche.
 If you do manage to nab a hotel room, your options range from international chains to family-run establishments.
 The historic Hotel Nacional de Cuba has hosted a parade of Who’s Who since 1930, from Winston Churchill to Frank Sinatra.
 Hotel Florida features exemplary Spanish Colonial architecture, while Hotel Raquel stands apart for its kosher kitchen and Art Deco details.
 If your lodging doesn’t include breakfast (or even if it does), hit the streets for excellent Cuban coffee and guava pastries.
 Some of the best food is also found in paladares, which are restaurants in private homes.
 Casa Miglis serves an unexpected combo of Swedish and Cuban; order Grandma’s Swedish Meatballs.
 La Cocina de Lilliam serves authentic Cuban cuisine on a lush patio, while iconic La Guarida, found in a run-down manse, has remained a celeb stop for good reason.
 Just bear in mind that few places accept credit cards and ATMs are rare, but prices are reasonable enough that you won’t have to stuff your suitcase with cash.

 From the Midwest: Scottsdale, Arizona